Float above spectacular landscapes on a serene flight across a wild corner of Southern Africa.

 There is something undeniably romantic about embarking on a hot air balloon flight.
 It is the most primitive and possibly the purest form of human flight.
 Highly skilled pilots have to know the wind intimately, as they can only adjust altitude to ride different wind currents.
 Passengers are completely at the mercy of the local winds and therefore flights depart at the crack of dawn, when the air is the most stable.
 Waking up in the early hours of the morning and traveling to the launching site can be inconvenient, but the serenity of smoothly drifting through the air as the sun rises is completely worth the hassle.
 As any photographer knows, the early morning sun creates mesmerizing shadows and the vantage point from a hot air balloon allows for unrivaled natural scenes.

+When traveling in Namibia, a hot air balloon safari over the namib desert is a safari activity not soon forgotten.
 Hot air ballooning at Sossusvlei is hosted by a highly professional team known as Namib Sky Ballooning, with an immaculate safety record.
 The oldest desert in the world, the Namib Desert delivers scenery that is probably not too dissimilar from that on Mars, except for the signs of life that can be spotted here and there.
 As the balloon takes to the air at sunrise, the landscape of endless red sand - interrupted only by rocky mountains and ancient river valleys - provides sights that most photographers and travelers can only dream of.
 The area is almost completely devoid of plant life except for some incredibly hardy trees that can be seen as dots here and there, most of which have long ago died and only the bare skeletons remain.
 The scattered wildlife that does occur in the area are only seen rarely, but the trace of their existence are the tracks and pathways that they have left behind.
 From the air, the desert does seem to have a life of its own, as the ever-changing early morning shadows dance across the landscape.
 After the flight, a hearty buffet breakfast accompanied by champagne is served back on solid ground to celebrate this once in a lifetime experience.

 Balloons Over Africa is a family-run business that provides hot air balloon flights that depart from the Sabie River near Hazyview.
 The pilot, Kevin, has been the hot air ballooning champion in South Africa for six consecutive years and will keep his passengers safe while providing the best flight humanly possible.
 There is perhaps no better way to see the bushveld and all it has to offer from the vantage point of a hot air balloon.
 For vast landscape views, Kevin will take the balloon thousands of feet up into the sky, but prefers to keep the balloon relatively low, enabling guests to observe wildlife going about their daily business, blissfully unaware of the balloon floating above them.
 The area that the balloon covers is at the will of the morning winds, and limitless scenes await the lucky guests that embark on these flights.
 Early morning - when the balloon takes off - is also the best time for photography and animal sightings, thus these flights provide a truly unforgettable experience.